ericfinger/livetunnel/README.md

 - Opens an SSH Tunnel to your server and forwards the necessary ports
   - Supports custom connect-commands (for port-knocking etc)
-- Acts as a frontend to the excellent [miniserve](https://github.com/svenstaro/miniserve) to (optionally) serve local files
+- Acts as a frontend to the excellent [miniserve](https://github.com/svenstaro/miniserve) to serve local files
     - Can serve files and websites
     - Allows to protect content with username/password
-    - Allows uploads
+    - Allows uploads via POST-Requests
+    - and much more!
+Definitely check them out as well!
+- Once configured it remembers all your settings for speed and ease of use

 -------------------